Old Navy is selling the cheapest cotton masks we’ve seen

 A few weeks ago, I ordered five masks from the ethical fast-fashion brand Reformation.
 The price was $25—which, if you’ve been following the price of masks, is a steal.
-After it arrived, I was disappointed to see that my batch was polyester, while most scientists say cotton is the material of choice for a homemade mask.
-But $25—or just $27.50 with tax!—was still the best deal for a mask I’ve seen.
+After it arrived, I was disappointed to see that my batch was viscose and rayon, while most scientists say cotton is the material of choice for a homemade mask.
+But $25—or just $27.50 with tax!—was still the best deal for a mask I had seen.

 That is, until Old Navy did what Old Navy is so good at: Selling stuff cheap.